-If professional school personnel have reasonable cause to believe that a student is subject to child abuse or neglect, as mandatory reporters they must follow district policy for reporting such cases to Child Protective Services or law enforcement.
+If professional school personnel suspect that a student is subject to abuse or neglect, as mandatory reporters they must follow district policy for reporting suspected cases to Child Protective Services or law enforcement.

-If the incident cannot be resolved at the school level, the principal or designee shall request assistance from the district compliance officer.
+If the incident cannot be resolved at the school level, the principal or designee shall request assistance from the district HIB compliance officer.